Trevorton27/bTarroClockApp/README.md

 # Considerations
 * Number suffix solution isn't scaleable
-* Slight delay before first clock is rendered due to timer.
+* 12/24 switch works, but is fragile and could use improvement.

 # Deliverables
     [X] Project should be in a Git repository on GitHub